osmannuribuker/vuetify-atom/README.md

 <h2 align="center">vuetify-atom</h2>
 <p align="center">Vuetify atom extension</p>

-`vuetify-atom` is the official extension for Vuetifyjs when working in visual studio code.
+`vuetify-atom` is the official extension for Vuetifyjs when working in Atom.
 It provides snippets and autocomplete functionality for Vuetifyjs.

-## Changelog for Visual Studio Code
+## Changelog for Atom
 Comin soon...

 ## Documentation